nagasudhirpulla/taming_python/blog/skills/matplotlib_multiple_subplots.md

 import matplotlib.pyplot as plt

 # suppose we want a figure with 3 rows 2 columns
-# use nrows, ncols iputs
+# use nrows, ncols inputs to control the rows and columns of subplots
+# constrained_layout parameter takes care of proper spacing
 fig, axs = plt.subplots(nrows=3,ncols=2,constrained_layout=True)

+axs[0][0].plot
 ```

 Please take time to refer to this [official guide](https://matplotlib.org/3.1.0/tutorials/intermediate/gridspec.html) on creating matplotlib layouts with subplots for detailed and in depth explanation covering many use cases